yzpt/zapmaths/README.md

 * usage of matplotlib.pyplot to generate graphs according to the values of the questions

-* usage of base64 to encode images, etc
+* usage of base64 to encode images, specials questions, etc

 ## Web app